SNAPSHOT-Zelenskiy in Japan as G7 takes aim at Russia, China | Headlines

 * U.S. President Joe Biden and Japanese Prime Minister Fumio Kishida have discussed ways to strengthen defence cooperation and counter coercive behaviour by China, the White House said. * China is gravely concerned about recent signs of "negative" China-related moves at the G7 summit and urges Japan not to turn it into a "political show" against or to curb China, the country's embassy in Japan said.
 Its embassy in London warned that any words or deeds harming China's interests would be met with "firm and resolute countermeasures".

+UKRAINE * Russian Foreign Minister Sergei Lavrov said decisions taken by the G7 countries at their summit in Japan were aimed at the "double containment" of Russia and China.

-UKRAINE * G7 leaders said they had ensured that Ukraine had the budget support it needs for this year and early 2024.
-"Today we are taking new steps to ensure that Russia’s illegal aggression against the sovereign state of Ukraine fails and to support the Ukrainian people in their quest for a just peace rooted in respect for international law," they said in a statement.
+* G7 leaders said they had ensured that Ukraine had the budget support it needs for this year and early 2024.
+"Today we are taking new steps to ensure that Russia’s illegal aggression against the sovereign state of Ukraine fails and to support the Ukrainian people in their quest for a just peace rooted in respect for international law," they said in a statement. * Ukraine's President Volodymyr Zelenskiy received a warm welcome in Japan after arriving to attend the G7 summit for back-to-back bilateral meetings with world leaders.

 * The United States announced sanctions on more than 300 targets, aiming to punish Russia for its invasion of Ukraine and intensifying one of the harshest sanctions efforts ever implemented. * During the summit, U.S. President Joe Biden will announce a $375 million military aid package for Ukraine that includes artillery, ammunition and HIMARS rocket launchers, a U.S. official said.